 Right-click on the image, and choose one of the zoom options e.g., or

-Double-click on the little magnification box on the toolbar, and enter a value there.
+Double-click on the little magnification value on the toolbar, and enter a value there.

-Double-clicking on the magnification box on the toolbar (here, the bit that shows 10.0x) opens an input dialog to enter a specific magnification.
+Double-clicking on the magnification value in the toolbar (here, the bit that shows 10.0x) opens an input dialog to enter a specific magnification.

 To pan around a large image within QuPath, first make sure that the Move tool is selected in the toolbar.
 Then click anywhere on the image, and drag the mouse with the button held down to move.